aagb1884/eurovision_bingo_surge_redirect/README.md

 ## Eurovision Bingo Code

+I apologise for the wet code, once I have finished my CodeClan course I will dry it.

 ## CSS

 I looked up things like text and button CSS designs and adapted them to my needs.
 For example, the 'EUROVISION BINGO' header came from [this codepen.io animation](https://codepen.io/alvarotrigo/pen/PoKMyNO) which I found via [this blog](https://alvarotrigo.com/blog/css-text-animations/).